cloudnative-pg/cloudnative-pg/docs/src/applications.md

 database.

 The `-superuser` ones are supposed to be used only for administrative purposes, and correspond to the `postgres` user.

+!!!
+Important
-Since version 1.21, superuser access over the network is disabled by default.
+    Superuser access over the network is disabled by default.